hominee/dyer/examples/README.md

 ```bash
 git clone --depth=1 https://github.com/HomelyGuy/dyer.git
 ```
+the `xpath-stable` feature requires C library `libxml2` installed, you can refer to [rust-libxml](https://github.com/KWARC/rust-libxml) for more details. the`xpath-alpha` feature is rust-native, don't require any external library, but currently is not stable and remains to be stabilized in the future.

 One more thing that this crate requires a safe popular cryptography library `OpenSSL`, some additional stuff is needed to compile. in general,
 ```bash
 # for debian-base OS